-values directly in a procedure.
+5 , Directly in a procedure.
 The commands -DEFAULT, -SET, and -READ enable you to supply values directly in a procedure.
 When calling a procedure from another procedure.
 You can include the variable names and their corresponding values as parameters in an EXEC command that calls one procedure from another.
 When calling a procedure from a webpage.
 The webpage calls the WebFOCUS script from either a form or a hyperlink.
 If you use a form, the end user enters the values in the form.
 If you use a hyperlink, you include the name of the procedure and the variable values directly in the HTML In a drill-down report.
 You can use a WebFOCUS StyleSheet to pass parameters.
 From an external file.
-You can supply values from an external file with the -READ command. alogue Manager variables cannot be used to customize commands in a WebFOCUS Report vleSheet. r information on the types of variables and how to use them, see Creating and Working With cal and Global Variables on page 374.
-Ru les for Supplying Variable Values The e following rules apply to values for variables:
+You can supply values from an external file with the -READ command. alogue Manager variables cannot be used to customize commands in a WebFOCUS Report /leSheet. r information on the types of variables and how to use them, see Creating and Working With cal and Global Variables on page 366.
+Ru iles for Supplying Variable Values Th e following rules apply to values for variables: The maximum length of a variable value is 32,000 characters when using the -TYPE or -